Linus Yale Sr.: Grandchildren

 Just as his son Linus Yale Jr., Linus Sr.'s grandchildren would be part of the Industrial Revolution.

 Madeline Yale Wynne became an artist and philanthropist.
 She married Senator Henry Winn, son of Senator Reuben Winn, and studied at the Art Students League of New York.

 John B. Yale joined the Union League of New York, and married to Marie Louise McCulloch, daughter of U.S. Secretary of the Treasury Hugh McCulloch, who played a central role in financing the American Civil War under Abraham Lincoln.
 He was a millionaire in 1892, and was with President Lincoln the morning he was shot and at his death bed until his last moments.

-John became Treasurer of the Yale Lock Company, and helped Henry R. Towne scaling the enterprise into a global company, with 12 000 workers and their products sold in more than 120 countries.
-He also became the Representative of the Illinois Steel Company from N.Y. in the Empire Building.
-The company was the largest steel producer in the United States and they later acquired Andrew Carnegie's company, Carnegie Steel, with J.P.
-Morgan.

 Julian L. Yale (1848–1909) was the owner and President of Julian L. Yale & Co., a railway supply business from the Railway Exchange Building and the Rookery Building in Chicago.
-He introduced the Shelby Steel Tube to the railway market.
 His notable customers were Carnegie Steel, Illinois Steel, Lackawanna Steel, and others.
-He also became a member of the Union Leagues of New York and Chicago, the Chicago Club, the Chicago Athletic Association, the Cliff Dwellers Club, the Union Club, and the St. Louis Club.
+He also became a member of the Union Club and Union Leagues of New York and Chicago.

 A great-grandson of Linus Sr. was golfer John Deere Cady, and another member of his family was merchant William Henry Yale, grandson of merchant William Yale.
 He was in the dry goods business, co-proprietor of Townsend & Yale, one of the oldest and largest commission house in the U.S., with offices on Fifth Avenue, New York, Boston, Chicago, and Philadelphia.
 The firm was the sole agent of the Boston Manufacturing Company, one of the first factories in America.

 William Henry Yale was a Yale graduate, and a member of the Yale Club, Sons of the American Revolution, and the Union League Club of New York.
 His father, Henry Clay Yale (1829–1897), was also a member of the Union League Club of New York.